gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 2. **A set of tools** it can call (functions that do real work)
 3. **A loop** that keeps the conversation going

-Think of it like hiring an intern who's really smart but can't physically do anything.
-You (the agent loop) keep asking them what to do next, they tell you, you do it, report back, and they figure out the next step.
+Think of it like hiring a brilliant strategist who can't leave their office.
+You (the agent loop) keep asking them what to do next, they tell you, you go do it, report back, and they figure out the next step.
 Rinse and repeat until the job is done.

 ### The Context Window: Your Agent's Working Memory